qdrant/qdrant/QUICK_START.md

 # Quick Start

 This example covers the most basic use-case - collection creation and basic vector search.
-For additional information please refer to the [API documentation](https://qdrant.github.io/qdrant/redoc/index.html).
+For additional information please refer to the [API documentation](https://api.qdrant.tech/).

-You can also try all Qdrant REST API in our [Swagger UI](https://ui.qdrant.tech/).

 ## Docker 🐳